What are Layer 1 & Layer 2?

 Layer 2 blockchain technology is often referred to as an “off-chain” solution.
 Its main purpose is to scale blockchain transaction capacity while retaining the decentralization benefits of a distributed protocol.

-To build a good blockchain ecosystem, the core architecture must balance the needs of security, decentralization, and scalability.
+To build a good blockchain ecosystem, apart from having a good blockchain development team, the core architecture must balance the needs of security, decentralization, and scalability.
 Layer 2 blockchain technology systems are those that connect to the blockchain and rely on it as a base layer of security and finality.

 In other words, rather than changing the base, smart contracts are added to the main blockchain protocol that interacts with activities off-chain.